-A motorcycle is not considered a motor vehicle in Michigan, according to the no-fault law.
-Our motorcycle accident lawyers believe this requirement was meant to exclude motorcycles, therefore exempting motorcyclists involved in crashes from the legal requirement to purchase no fault insurance coverage.
+A motorcycle is not considered a motor vehicle in Michigan, according to the No-Fault law.
+Our motorcycle accident lawyers believe this requirement was meant to exclude motorcycles, therefore exempting motorcyclists involved in crashes from the legal requirement to purchase No-Fault insurance coverage.

-If a motorcycle rider or passenger is involved in a motorcycle accident and another motor vehicle is involved, he is entitled to Michigan no-fault insurance benefits.
+If a motorcycle rider or passenger is involved in a motorcycle accident and another motor vehicle is involved, he is entitled to Michigan No-Fault insurance benefits.
 We list the order of priority for who will cover the insurance benefits.

 Michigan Auto Law clients include families who have been impacted by the premature death of a loved one caused by another driver’s negligence.
 Here we outline a Michigan motorcycle accident wrongful death claim and statistics.

-Michigan law requires all people riding a motorcycle to wear a crash helmet.
-Still, if you were involved in a motorcycle crash and you weren’t wearing a helmet, a motorcycle accident attorney can bring a lawsuit for your personal injuries.
+If you were involved in a motorcycle crash and you weren’t wearing a helmet, a motorcycle accident attorney can bring a lawsuit for your personal injuries.